vulk/rails-4-landing/README.md

 ```

 Your app should now be live at ```yourappname.herokuapp.com```.
 You can open it from the command line with ```heroku open```.

+# TODO
+- Task that changes the app name.